mattheworiordan/ably-cli/docs/workplans/2025-05-terminal-server-improvements.md

 ---

 **Completion:** Once all steps are marked as `Done`, have passed the mandatory workflow checks (build, lint, test, docs), **and the corresponding tasks in `docs/TODO.md` are marked complete, and all affected documentation and rules files (`/docs`, `.cursor/rules/`) have been updated,** this work plan is complete.

+## Phase 5: Fix bugs or feature advancements identified during this development process

+Tasks:

+- [ ] Bug: It appears the terminal server is "leaky" and can lose track of how many connections it has open.
+We should have a test that rapdily creates 30+ connections and abruptly terminates them, and we should then make sure the server reports that there are zero connections and is ready to accept new connections.
+- [ ] Feature: The terminal server should expose key metrics via Promotheus